Community Forester Program

-Once trained, Community Foresters can lead and participate in tree planting and care projects in their neighborhoods as well as activities for The Park People, Denver's Forestry Division, and The Mile High Million tree planting initiative.
+Once trained, Community Foresters can lead and participate in tree planting and care projects in their neighborhoods as well as activities for The Park People, the Denver Forestry Office, and The Mile High Million tree initiative.
 This is a great opportunity to support our environment, urban greening, community health, and quality of life in Denver.

 YOU can become a Community Forester!
-The 2014 training workshops are coming up soon.
+The 2015 training workshops will likely begin in March (check back in January for more information).
 Below are the descriptions for the series to give you a sense of what to expect.

 Attendance in Trees 101 is required prior to participation in other workshops.
 To become a Community Forester, participants must complete the four mandatory workshops.
 After attending all mandatory workshops, Community Foresters may attend the optional Volunteer Leadership and Management workshop free of charge.
 Individuals who do not attend the full workshop series receive the title "Tree Steward" and are able to volunteer in support roles.